Dixon Ward

 Dixon McRae Ward (born September 23, 1968) is a Canadian former National Hockey League right wing.
 He was drafted in the seventh round, 128th overall, by the Vancouver Canucks in the 1988 NHL Entry Draft.
+His son Taylor is also a professional hockey player who has spent his whole career with the Ontario Reign, the Los Angeles Kings' AHL affiliate.
+The younger Ward made his NHL debut during the 2024-25 season, scoring his first career goal during his one-game call-up.

 Career

 Ward is the only North Dakota Fighting Sioux player to record 100 goals and 100 assists for his career.
 After playing four seasons with the University of North Dakota, Ward joined the Canucks for the 1992–93 season.
 Ward spent short periods of time with the Canucks, Los Angeles Kings, and Toronto Maple Leafs before joining the Buffalo Sabres, with whom he had his greatest success.
 Ward played four full seasons with the Sabres, including 1998–99 when he scored 20 goals in the regular season and 7 more during the team's run to the Stanley Cup finals.
 Ward later played one season each with the Boston Bruins and the New York Rangers after which he retired in 2003.
 In his NHL career, Ward appeared in 537 games, scoring 95 goals and adding 129 assists.
 He also appeared in 62 playoff games, scoring 14 goals and recording 20 assists.

 As of 2010, Ward is a VP with the Okanagan Hockey School in Penticton, BC.